ls1intum/Artemis/docs/user/lti.rst

 #.
 From the list of available courses, navigate to the course you wish to configure for LTI integration.
 #.
 You will find an |course_edit| button on the course overview page at the top right corner.
 Clicking this will allow you to modify various course settings.
 #.
 As you scroll through the course settings, you will find an *Online Course* checkbox.
 This particular setting is essential for enabling LTI configurability.
 #.
 To finalize the process, check the *Online Course* checkbox.
-You are activating the LTI configuration settings for that specific course by doing so.
+You are activating the LTI configuration settings for that specific course.
 Make sure to save any changes made.

 .. figure:: lti/enable_onlinecourse.png
     :align: center